 This added information can make the difference between valuecreating SKU rationalization and elimination of significant profit dollars.
-For example, we recently worked with a distributor of industrial explosives that had identified nearly a third of its SKUs as losing money.
-This initial SKU profitability review would have suggested cutting most of these SKUs.
-Similar to many types of industrial customers, however, explosives customers purchase explosives packages by component.
-This means that many SKUs that appear individually unprofitable are actually necessary to drive high-margin transactions on other components within purchased packages.
-We applied pair-wise product association analysis to quantify the strength of product associations across all SKUs in this client's portfolio.
-This analysis allowed individually low-value products with high-value associations to be retained in the portfolio, saving substantial associated product profit that otherwise would have been lost.
+This means that many SKUs that appear individually unprofitable are actually necessary to drive high-margin transactions on other components within purchased bundles.
+The L.E.K. approach applies pair-wise product association analysis to quantify the strength of product associations across all SKUs in a client's portfolio.
+This analysis allows individually low-value products with high-value associations to be retained in the portfolio, saving substantial associated product profit that otherwise would be lost and improving overall margins for the business.